 The Blue-Sky Boys

-Commissioned by the Ensemble Studio Theatre/Alfred P. Sloan Foundation Science and Technology project.
-Recipient of the Galileo Prize.
+Commissioned by the EST/Alfred P. Sloan Foundation Science and Technology Project.
+Winner of the Galileo Prize.

 "Houston, we have a hit.
 Who knew that a play about President Kennedy's promise to land a man on the moon could be so entertaining, humorous and, to put it simply, magnificent?" —Broadway World